Inmoresentum/InteractiveQuizApplication/README.md

    So make sure to create it if it does not already exist.
    * Note: It's also possible to use [AWS S3](https://aws.amazon.com/s3/) as well with `minioClinet` but for that you will have to do some extra configuration by yourself
+7. For scanning files and binaries for viruses and harmful contents, you will need [clamav-rest](https://github.com/ajilach/clamav-rest) which is a rest service built on top of [ClamAV](https://github.com/Cisco-Talos/clamav).
-7. And then finally Click the `play` icon which will start the spring boot application Alternatively, from the terminal use the included `maven` wrapper to build and run using
+8. And then finally Click the `play` icon which will start the spring boot application Alternatively, from the terminal use the included `maven` wrapper to build and run using
     ```shell